PhilibertDugas/PhilibertDugas.github.io/_posts/2016-07-09-parsing-json.md

 Now, I have 10 threads to start.
 In an imperative language, I could loop 10 times and start background threads.
 In this context, I will use recursion 10 times.
 Using the `case` statement, I can inspect the value of `threads`.
 If it's at 0, my loop is finished and I can output a message to the console.
 For other values, I'm starting a `Task` using [HTTPSender](http://philibertd.com/2016/07/02/load-testing.html) defined in last week's post.
 We see here, `launch_request` is not currently implemented.
 It will be in the next iteration so no need to worry about for now.

-Time to launch the following threads.
-I'm calling the same method, decrementing `threads` value by 1 to not loop infinitely.
+Back to launching the following threads.
+I'm calling the same method, decrementing `threads` value by 1 to avoid looping infinitely.
 Note the syntax, `%{ param | "threads" => threads - 1}`.
 This creates a new map, having all of `param` values except for `"threads"`.

 #### Launching Requests